hmc-cs111-spring2023/cs111-hw3-everettbu/free-1.md

 _Describe the project's domain in five words._

+Simplified text generated online art

 ### Interface (syntax)

 _How might the user interact with the language?
 What does programming look like?
 Why is this the right way to interact with the problem domain?_

+The user would interact with the language in the same way as they would with ContextFree, with the language on the lefthand side of the external DSL and the output on the right.
+The right way to interact with the domain would be to write a few lines of code and then test it out repeatedly.

 ### Operation (semantics)